 Safety reasons prevent grid-tied solar systems without a battery from producing power during a blackout.
 Here’s why:

-Once an outage occurs, your solar system’s inverter, the device that turns the direct current (DC) electricity your panels produce into the alternating current (AC) electricity that powers your home, will shut off to prevent power from going back into the grid.
-Failure for the inverter to shut down would create a dangerous “islanding” effect for utility workers making the repairs.
-They can’t have power still coursing through the lines while trying to make any fixes.
+Once an outage occurs, your solar system’s inverter — the device that turns the direct current (DC) electricity your panels produce into the alternating current (AC) electricity that powers your home — will automatically switch to a mode that will prevent power from going back into the grid.
+If the inverter did not do so, it could create a dangerous situation for utility workers making repairs.
+They can’t have power still coursing through the lines while they’re trying to make any fixes.

-So once your inverter shuts down, there’s no way for your panels to keep feeding your home’s energy needs.
-The inverter signals to the power optimizers connected to your panels to enter a state of safety that prevents electrical load from building.
-Normal solar production resumes once power to the grid is restored.
+So once your inverter enters this mode, there’s no way for your panels to keep feeding your home’s energy needs.
+The inverter signals to the power optimizers/PV links connected to your panels to enter a state of safety that prevents the electrical load from building up.